-Carolyn Johnsen is a partner and member of Dickinson Wright PLLC, a 400-person national law firm with offices nation-wide and in Toronto.
+Carolyn Johnsen is a partner and member of Dickinson Wright PLLC, a 450-person law firm with 18 offices nation-wide and in Toronto.
 She practices in Phoenix, Arizona where she focuses on business restructurings, asset sales and acquisitions, commercial transactions and turnaround management.
-She has over 28 years of experience in creating complex restructuring plans for multi-million dollar companies in multiple industries including health care, manufacturing, retail, aviation, energy-related, mortgage lending, real estate, and hospitality.
-She has advised well over 100 companies, both public and private in formulating and implementing managerial, personnel and operational structures and has negotiated multi-million transactions with lenders, investment bankers and brokers, asset purchasers and sellers, and governmental agencies.
-Her representations include serving as lead counsel for one of Arizona’s largest bankruptcies, a case involving a $1 billion loan portfolio, the state’s largest utility company and the owner of a national sports franchise on bankruptcy matters with national importance.
+She has over 30 years of experience in creating complex restructuring plans for multi-million dollar companies in multiple industries.

 Prior to private practice, Ms. Johnsen served as Assistant Dean of the Texas Tech University School of Law.
 She holds a B.S degree in Wildlife & Fisheries Science from Texas A&M University, a J.D degree from Texas Tech University, and an M.A. degree in Military History from Norwich University.